sheldonhull/sheldonhull.hugo/content/blog/2020-02-04-using-pester-to-improve-operational-tasks.md

 ```

 This would run all the steps from a feature file and ensure I'm able to repeat these tests after any change to confirm they work.

+## Other Great Use Cases

+I've leveraged this to validate SQL Server configuration changes on a new AWS RDS Deployment, validate build steps completed sucessfully, tested file paths existing, and more.
+I really like how you can have this all integrated in a nice UI by uploading the nunit tests in Azure DevOps pipelines too.

+## Start Small

+Take a look at the simple Pester syntax examples or the gherkin examples I gave and use that to do anything you keep having to check more than a few times.
+You'll find your efforts rewarded by having more consistent testing and probably save quite a bit of effort as well.